August 5

 The first electric traffic light in the United States was installed in Cleveland, Ohio, on August 5, 1914.
 It had two colors: red and green.
 No yellow.
 When a light changed, a police officer blew a whistle to warn drivers.
 The inventor was James Hoge, who patented the system and called it a municipal traffic control system.
 Detroit got a four-way version in 1920.
 By the 1930s, yellow lights were standard.
 The Cleveland officer's whistle became unnecessary.

-The German minelayer SS Königin Luise lays mines off the Thames Estuary on the first day of World War I, only to be i…
+The German minelayer Konigin Luise laid mines off the Thames Estuary on the very first day of World War I, only to be…

-The German minelayer SS Königin Luise lays mines off the Thames Estuary on the first day of World War I, only to be intercepted and sunk by HMS Amphion — the first naval engagement of the war.
-The next day, Amphion herself struck one of the Königin Luise's mines and sank, becoming the first British naval casualty of the conflict.
+The German minelayer Konigin Luise laid mines off the Thames Estuary on the very first day of World War I, only to be intercepted and sunk by the British light cruiser HMS Amphion in the war's first naval engagement.
+The next morning, Amphion herself struck one of the mines the Konigin Luise had laid and sank, becoming the first British warship lost in the conflict.
+The twin incidents on the war's opening day illustrated the new threat that naval mines posed and foreshadowed the widespread mine warfare that would claim hundreds of ships over the next four years.

 The guns of Point Nepean fort at Port Phillip Heads fire across the bows of the German steamer SS Pfalz, which is try…